mikel-brostrom/Housing_Price_Prediction/README.md

 ## The data

-The data is comprised of 8 attrubutes
+The data is comprised of 8 attributes

 * MedInc median income in block